aprijunaidi/How-to-install-bibliometric-in-R-Studio/README.md

 install.packages("bibliometrix")
 ```

+For more details, please refer to Figure 1.

 ![1](https://github.com/aprijunaidi/bibliometrix-with-R/assets/7279471/aef9653d-1290-4a0b-b021-7f1998c79570)

+Figure 1.
+Install bibliometrix package.

 This version enhances clarity and corrects the spelling of "below."
 Remember to always capitalize "RStudio" as it is the proper name of the software.
 From R studio console type the code bellow